seanblanchfield/blog/current/_posts/2026-04-28-end-of-the-saaspalooza.md

 ### 3. The moats are gone

-**The technology moat** was always somewhat illusory (good engineers could always rebuild most products) but it was real enough when building took years and cost millions.
+**The technology moat** was always a bit mushy (good engineers could always rebuild most products) but it was real enough when building took years and cost millions.
 AI coding agents have collapsed the time and cost to near zero.

 **Network effects and marketplaces** were a stronger moat.
 But AI agents can unbundle this.
-A personal agent can hang out in all the social networks and funnel aggregating interesting messages back to you directly.
+A personal agent can hang out in all the social networks and funnel interesting messages back to you directly.
 Suddenly, you don't need to go to LinkedIn any more, and you don't need to be on the same platform as your friends.
-And when you go shopping, your agent can tirelessly scour Amazon, Ali, Temu, Shein, Shoppify, classified, and everywhere else... and merchants can choose to sell wherever they like knowing that their customers will find them there.
+And when you go shopping, your agent can tirelessly scour Amazon, AliExpress, Temu, Shein, Shopify, classified, and everywhere else... and merchants can choose to sell wherever they like knowing that their customers will find them there.
 This one is slower-moving, but the direction is clear.

-**Data moats** are great if you got one, but real ones are hard to find.
-In practice, most data is not truly proprietary and comparable data can be found from other sources.
+**Data moats** are great if you got one, but good ones are hard to find.
+In practice, most data is not truly special, and comparable data can be found from other sources.
 Given just a small sample, more can be synthesized.
 And even when you have truly proprietary data, it's a challenge to monetize it while simultaneously keeping it secret.
 Even LLM training data is now routinely extracted through distillation attacks.
-So "build a data moat" is a not a plan, but if you've truly got one, cherish it.
+So "build a data moat" is a not a plan, but if you've somehow got one, cherish it.

 What's left?
 Brand, distribution, and regulatory capture.
 These are real.
-But they are the advantages for the incumbents, not the disruptors, and by are advantages that startups by definition do not have.
+But they are the advantages for the incumbents, not the disruptors, and are advantages that startups by definition do not have.

 ### 4. A self-fulfilling prophecy

-VCs think on a ten-year horizon.
-And on a ten-year horizon, most of them no longer see SaaS in that future.
+VCs think on a ten-year horizon, and most of them no longer see SaaS in that future.
 So they have stopped funding SaaS, and arguably have rotated away from software in general.
 So even if SaaS isn't dead yet, the funding is.

 And this might be leading to a kind of colony collapse.
-A lot of SaaS customers are other SaaS companies.
-VCs love their SaaS companies to sell to each other, keeping the capital circulating, creating $10 of revenue for every $1 of capital.
-When SaaS companies pull back on spending, the cascade is faster than in industries with more diverse demand.
+SaaS companies are each other's best customers.
+VCs love them to sell to each other, to keep the capital circulating, creating $10 of revenue for every $1 of capital.
+When SaaS companies cut spending, the collapse might take everyone by surprise.

 SaaS solutions can still be successfully built, probably in hyper-vertical domains where the founder has deep domain expertise and an existing network.
 But those businesses are unlikely to fit the venture capital funding path, or to grow like the unicorns of the 2010s.
 They will be bootstrapped, might make the founders rich, but be small by the standards of the last decade.